 - Support objective research that identifies why horses do not start racing, or leave racing and breeding

-- Support objective research that identifies the activities that retrained horses participate in.
+- Support objective research that identifies the activities in which retrained horses participate.